xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 <br />
 <p style="text-align: center;"> (source: <a href="https://www.theverge.com">The Verge</a>)</p>

 There are also a variety of consoles that already have NFC integrated to them.
-In this cases some developers have come up with apps that can link devices in order to exchange in-game objects or share game play adding to it a more competitive and cooperative experience, respectively.
+In this case, developers have come up with apps that link devices in order to exchange in-game objects or share game play adding to it a more competitive and cooperative experience, respectively.

 This kinds of interactions aid in making a more remarkable user experience, giving the user a way to interact even more with the game.